delvtech/hyperdrive-infra/README.md

 ## Running the app

-Run `docker compose up -d` to run the compose app as a daemon process (in the background).
+`docker compose up` runs the chosen environment.
+Add the `-d` flag to detach and run in background.

-See the status of the running containers with `docker ps`.
+See the status of the running containers with `docker ps` or real-time info with `docker stats`.

-Tail logs with `docker logs CONTAINER_NAME -f`.
+See live logs with `docker logs CONTAINER_NAME -f`.

 ## Tearing down the app

 Run `docker compose down -v`.
-The `-v` ensures that the volumes that were created are deleted.
+The `-v` ensures that storage volumes are deleted.